iotmodels/specs/model-index.md

 ## Dependencies

-If the interface has any dependencies, via `extends` or `component interfaces`, these IDs will be added to the `model-index.json` file.
+If the interface has any dependencies, via `extends` or `component interfaces`, these IDs will be added to the `model-index.json` as dependencies for each id.

 ```json
 {